 - Candied sweet potatoes can be cooked ahead of time and then fully reheated before you create that delicious marshmallow topping.

-- The day or two before thanksgiving, get out all the dishes and platters you plan to use and put a sticky note on each one that says which food it will hold.
-Then practice arranging the dishes on the buffet until you feel you have the perfect setup.
-Make note of your layout so you can set up the buffet easily on the big day.
+- Get out all the dishes and platters you plan to use ahead of time.
+Place a label on each one that says which food it will hold.
+Practice arranging the dishes on the buffet until you feel you have the perfect setup.
+Make a note of your layout so you can set up the buffet easily on the big day.

 - Turkey is the main attraction, so either make it the first item your family will add to their plates before side dishes, or make it the center of attention and place the side dishes around it for a beautiful display.